 The U2N Remote UE can perform Relay discovery message (i.e. as specified in TS 23.304 [48]) transmission and may monitor the sidelink for Relay discovery message while in RRC_IDLE, RRC_INACTIVE or RRC_CONNECTED.
 The network may broadcast a Uu RSRP threshold, which is used by the U2N Remote UE to determine if it can transmit Relay discovery messages to U2N Relay UE(s).

 The U2N Relay UE can perform Relay discovery message (i.e. as specified in TS 23.304 [48]) transmission and may monitor the sidelink for Relay discovery message while in RRC_IDLE, RRC_INACTIVE or RRC_CONNECTED.
-The network may broadcast a maximum Uu RSRP threshold, a minimum Uu RSRP threshold, or both, which are used by the U2N Relay UE to determine if it can transmit Relay discovery messages to U2N Remote UE(s).
+The network may configure a maximum Uu RSRP threshold, a minimum Uu RSRP threshold, or both, which are used by the U2N Relay UE to determine if it can transmit Relay discovery messages to U2N Remote UE(s).

 The network may provide the Relay discovery configuration using broadcast or dedicated signalling for Relay discovery.
 In addition, the U2N Remote UE and U2N Relay UE may use pre-configuration for Relay discovery.